Katherine Low Settlement: Katherine Low Settlement today

 KLS is now a multi-purpose charity and community centre.
 The centre supports after-school projects and a youth club for young people with learning difficulties.
 For older people there are pensioners lunch club and health group, mental health drop-in and a support group for carers of people with long-term mental health problems.
 Other supported causes include the young carers' project which offers respite to young people who are caring (often alone) for a parent with disability.
 KLS plays host to refugees and asylum seekers, home/school support projects, and Sure Start for families with children aged under 4.

 Listed building status

-Katherine Low Settlement is Grade 2 Listed by English Heritage.
+Katherine Low Settlement is Grade II listed by Historic England.
 The building is described as:

 A symmetrical house of the first third of the 18th century, 5 bays wide, of 3 storeys and of brown brick with stone dressings.
 It is quoined.

 On the ground floor the door is recessed behind a surround of Doric piers supporting frieze and cornice.

 On all floors the windows have shallow cambered heads.

 The first floor has a cillband.

 There is a crowning entablature.
 The stacks have oversailing courses.